canyon-project/canyon/README.md

 - A Babel plugin responsible for adapting to various CI tools and reading environment variables.

-- AN API service responsible for collecting and processing coverage data.
+- An API service responsible for collecting and processing coverage data.

 - A NextJS application responsible for displaying coverage reports.